Skip to Content

 The elegant interiors of Galleria Vittorio Emanuele II, featuring an iron and glass roof

-On the other side, the Galleria looks over the circular Piazza della Scala, where Italy’s most famous opera house, the Scala Theater, sits since 1778.
+On the other side, the Galleria looks over the circular Piazza della Scala, where Italy’s most famous opera house, the Scala Theater, has been sitting since 1778.
 Maybe you’re lucky and you’ll spot some celebrity entering the theater.

 From Piazza della Scala, you have several options.
 You can walk through Milanese streets until the Sforza’s Castle.
 Built in the 15th century by the Duke of Milan, this imposing structure on Piazza Castello can really give you a sense of Italian history.
 It’s also free entrance!